peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The closest 32-bit floating-point number to this value.
+The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### ToString